FNNDSC/pl-pfdorun/README.rst

         where %%s is the original leaf directory node, will prefix each final directory containing output with the text 'preview-' which can be useful in describing some features of the output set.

+        [--maxdepth <dirDepth>]
+        The maximum depth to descend relative to the <inputDir>.
+Note, that this counts from zero!
+Default of '-1' implies transverse the entire directory tree.

+        [--syslog]
+        If specified, prepend output 'log' messages in syslog style.

         [--threads <numThreads>]
         If specified, break the innermost analysis loop into <numThreads>